grafana/k6-docs/src/data/markdown/docs/03 cloud/04 Integrations/04 Token.md

 ## Authenticate with email/password

-You can forego using a token and use your k6 cloud email/password credentials by entering the following command into your terminal:
+You can forego using a token and use your k6 Cloud email/password credentials by entering the following command into your terminal:

 <CodeGroup labels={["Authenticate with email/password"]}>